So

 I

-control rods because I needed the one with the bends in it, which
+I needed the one with the bends in it, which controls the

-controls the valve for the remote cylinder.
-The straight one
+valve for the remote cylinder.
+The straight one controls

-Lift-All pump, but I already had one of those on the tractor and a
+the Lift-All pump, but I already had one of those on the

-type.
-I didn't want yet another straight rod, but the bent
+didn't want yet another straight rod, but the bent ones are

 pictures, after I painted it with primer.
 It was fun making